DataDog/kics/documentation/rules/terraform/aws/neptune_logging_disabled.md

 }
 ```

-no logs will be exported by default, leaving potentially malicious or unauthorized database actions undetected.
 Without these logs, it becomes challenging to investigate incidents, meet compliance requirements, or identify operational issues, increasing the risk of undetected attacks or data breaches.

 ## Compliant Code Examples